eqcorrscan/EQcorrscan/eqcorrscan/doc/faq.rst

 Why do you have a functional and object-oriented API?
 .....................................................

-Legacy - use the OO API where possible
+Simply legacy, when Calum started writing EQcorrscan he didn't know anything about classes.
+The functional API is retained so that old codes can still be run, but if you are starting from scratch please use the OO API where possible.